syumai/mcp-go-cloudflare/README.md

-# mcp-go-wasm
+# mcp-go-cloudflare

-* [mcp-go](https://github.com/mark3labs/mcp-go) utils for Wasm application.
+* [mcp-go](https://github.com/mark3labs/mcp-go) utils for Cloudflare Workers application.
-  - Some of the code is copied from original repository.
+  - Some of codes are copied from original repository.

+## Status

+WIP